-Any act or threat of violence, indecent assault, or conduct that may endanger any person on College property is prohibited, whether or not the victim chooses to pursue a criminal complaint.
-Where there is reasonable cause to believe that a member of the College community has violated College regulations, after a fair process the College may reprimand, suspend, expel, or dismiss that person.
+Any act or threat of violence, indecent assault, or conduct that may endanger any person on College property is prohibited.
+Where there is reasonable cause to believe that a member of the College community has violated College regulations, the College will review the incident and take appropriate actions as necessary.